Is Jewish aliyah back to Israel something that Christians should encourage and support, in fulfillment of Jeremiah 16:14-16?

 There are Christian ministries, such as Ezra International, which assist Jewish people in the world to "make aliyah" or immigrate to Israel.
 Is this Jewish aliyah something that Christians should encourage and support?

-For me, that is a complex issue.
+For me, this is a complex issue.
 I will explain why I think that "making aliyah" is encouraged by many Hebraic and Christian groups.
-Then I will explain why I feel that some Scripture passages pertaining to this may have been misinterpreted.
+Then I will explain why I feel that, possibly, some Scripture passages pertaining to this may have been misinterpreted.
+Before I go further, I want to make it clear that I adamantly reject "replacement theology" or "supersessionism," as this commentary I have written should make clear: God's Covenant: with Israel or the Church?

 Many believe that God wants Christians to be directly instrumental in helping Jews and other Israelites, scattered and relocated among the nations for millennia (such as during the diaspora), to return to their homeland, Israel.
 Certainly, because Gentiles have shared in the spiritual blessings of the Jews, they should share their material blessings with them (Romans 15:27), presumably including such things as money, gas masks, food, shelter, clothes, water and Bibles.
-I support groups that help needy Jews and Israelites in these ways, whether in Israel or in other nations.
+I absolutely endorse groups, including Ezra International, in their mission to help needy Jews and Israelites in these ways, whether in Israel or in other nations.

 However, I will show why I feel it will be none other than God, personally, who will bring the Jews and Israelites back to Israel after the Messiah returns at the end of the 70th Week.
 Then they will live permanently in their land, never will be harassed or attacked again by their enemies, and will know once and for all, and forevermore thereafter, that the Lord is their God.

 Incidentally, there is a difference between "Jews" and "Israelites" (see tribes of Jacob/Israel).
-Many people misuse the terms "Jews" and "Jewish" in referring to everyone in the twelve tribes of Israelóthose who have Jacob (Israel) as their common ancestor.
-Jews, specifically, are of the tribe of Judah.
-They settled in the region of Jerusalem and Judea following the Babylonian captivity (Nehemiah 7:6).
-Many Benjamites and Levites also settled there and, loosely speaking, may be considered to be "Jews" as well.
+Many people use the terms "Jews" and "Jewish" in referring to everyone in the twelve tribes of Israelóthose who have Jacob (Israel) as their common ancestor.
+However, Jews, more specifically, are of the tribe of Judah.
+They settled in the region of Jerusalem and Judea before and after the Babylonian captivity (Nehemiah 7:6).
+Many Benjamites and Levites, and even some of those from the other tribes, also settled there; and, loosely speaking, they may be considered to be "Jews" as well.
 Over the millennia, many of these and their descendents have left Judea and moved out into the world.

-Some of the descendants of these scattered individuals have come to find their identity as Israelites, but most have not; their identities are lost to all but God.
-They have been "exiled" by God; but they will be regathered, by the Lord, back to Israel, and their land restored to them, at the very end of the age (Zechariah 10:6-10).
+Some of the descendants of these scattered individuals have come to find their identities as Israelites, but multitudes have not; their identities are lost to all but God.
+They have been "exiled" by God; but they will be regathered, by the Lord, back to Israel, and their land will be restored to them, at the very end of the age (Zechariah 10:6-10).

 On May 14, 1948, Israel declared the establishment of the State of Israel: